 In 2018, a client of Roche Legal was living on leased farmland and raised cattle.
-In particular, the farmer was in the early stages of establishing a line of prize winning cattle.
+In particular, the farmer was in the early stages of establishing a line of prize-winning cattle.
 He had spent considerable time searching for an ideal Brangus bull, the type and quality of which could reproduce and be the foundation of a stud program.

-A prize winning Brangus bull was sourced to be the sire (father) and mate with our client’s carefully selected dam (mother) to produce calves which were the type and quality of the parents which our client could base his herd on.
-For reference, the prize winning sire had previously produced bulls which had fetched auction prices of up to $50,000.
+A prize-winning Brangus bull was sourced to be the sire (father) and mate with our client’s carefully selected dam (mother) to produce calves which were the type and quality of the parents which our client could base his herd on.
+For reference, the prize-winning sire had previously produced bulls which had fetched auction prices of up to $50,000.

 Unfortunately, unbeknownst and without our client’s permission, the landlord gave a nearby shooting range and Gun Club permission to use some of the client’s leased land to go hunting on the property.
+The landowner was not entitled to grant such permission without the express consent from the lessee, creating a trespass scenario.

-Nevertheless, our client successfully claimed compensation from the Gun Club’s public liability insurer for:
+Despite the unreasonable liability denial, our client successfully claimed compensation from the Gun Club’s public liability insurer for:

 - Pregnancy costs for mating the deceased bull with a recipient cow including artificial insemination straws